cima-alfa/next-laravel-cms-front/README.md

 -   ##### `setObject(object: SimpleObject, path: string, value: unknown): SimpleObject`

-    Allows to set a mutidimensional element in the provided object usin the dot notation.
+    Allows to set a mutidimensional element in the provided object using the dot notation.

     If we provide an empty object and set a value of `Hello there!` to the `foo.bar` path, then the updated object is returned: